Research Paper

 EV Emissions

-Across all routes and vehicles tested, EVs were estimated to have produced around 320.2 gCO2e per kilometer driven on average.
-For the top five European economies by GDP this value was 302 gCO2e/km while for the top five US states by GDP it was around 300 gCO2e/km.
+For the top five European countries and U.S. states by GDP, EVs were estimated to have produced around 244.7 gCO2e per kilometer driven on average.
+This value was lower on average in Europe (241.2 gCO2e/km) than in the U.S. (248.2 gCO2e/km).
 However, this varied significantly depending on the vehicle, the route, and the region in which the route was calculated.
-On average, the largest single source of emissions for EVs was electricity (45.2% of the total), about a quarter of which was from electricity lost in various stages of the transmission and charging process (Figure 1).
-A further 18.5% of total emissions were from vehicle manufacturing, with slightly less than a third of these emissions deriving from the production of the EV’s battery on average.
-End of life and vehicle maintenance emissions were also major contributors to total emissions, while road infrastructure and distribution were relatively insignificant compared to the other categories.
-Routes driven during the winter were estimated to produce significantly more emissions than those driven in the summer (Figure 2).
-This is because EVs tend to operate less efficiently in cold temperatures, meaning that projected electricity consumption (and thus electricity emissions) were higher for winter routes.
-Notably, this means our results are likely overly pessimistic in warmer climates where the winter temperatures used in this study (-10 °C) are not representative.
+On average, the largest single source of emissions for EVs was electricity (43.9% of the total), about a quarter of which came from electricity lost at various stages of the transmission and charging process (Figure 1).
+A further 25.5% of total emissions resulted from vehicle manufacturing, with slightly less than a third of these emissions stemming from the production of the EV’s battery on average.
+End-of-life emissions were a major contributor to total emissions, accounting for 16.3% of the total.

 ICEV Emissions